 Mat 24:22 Unless those days had been cut short, no life would have been saved; but for the sake of the elect those days will be cut short.

 Christians will be caught up before God's wrath commences with the blowing of the first of seven trumpet judgments, which doesn't occur until after the seventh seal.
-We are with Jesus between the sixth and seventh seal.
+We are with Yeshua between the sixth and seventh seal.

 While this little horn (with the big mouth) is "uttering", the Ancient of Days (Jehovah) is preparing (Dan 7:9-10).

-We can see in Dan 7:11-12 that the fourth beast and the little horn are defeated (by Christ at His return - Dan 7:13-14), and "given to the burning fire" (Lake of Fire - Rev 19:19-20).
+We can see in Dan 7:11-12 that the fourth beast and the little horn are defeated (by Christ at His appearance - Dan 7:13-14), and eventually "given to the burning fire" (Lake of Fire - Rev 19:19-20).

 Let's review what we know up to this point.